Fibonacci Retracement: Complete Tutorial for Traders

 - Levels appear above current price

-The quality of your Fibonacci levels depends on choosing the right swings:
+The quality of your Fibonacci levels depends entirely on choosing the right swing points.
+This is where most beginners go wrong, and it is the most common reason Fibonacci analysis fails.

 Multiple Timeframe Fibonacci